 The ROBODOC System cannot be marketed in the United States until clearance or approval is obtained from the U.S. Food and Drug Administration ("FDA").
 The Company previously announced its intention to submit a pre-market approval application ("PMA") to the FDA in late 1997 for approval to market the ROBODOC System in the United States.
 The Company currently is exploring a regulatory strategy that may allow the Company to pursue FDA clearance of the ROBODOC System through a 510(k) submission in lieu of a PMA application, which would be a less onerous and lengthy regulatory path if such an approach were acceptable to the FDA.
-The Company is currently gathering and evaluating clinical and radiographic data from the U.S. clinical trial and European studies.
-Therefore, the submission of a 510(k) or PMA application will be delayed beyond the projected late 1997 date.
+Pursuant to this strategy, the Company has provided the FDA with certain clinical and radiographic data from the U.S. clinical trial and European studies and has requested a pre-filing meeting with FDA representatives to elicit the FDA's view as to whether a 510(k) clearance pathway is a viable alternative to a PMA application for the ROBODOC System.
 There can be no assurance that the Company will obtain clearance or approval to market the ROBODOC System in the United States.
 See "Risk Factors -- Government Regulation."